For an in-depth discussion of return-to-running programs after a stress fracture or stress reaction, see this article

 Prevention and Treatment: looking for solutions

 There are very few studies which have actually showed a reduction in the incidence of tibial stress fractures.
 So, while the focus of this article is on preventing tibial stress fracture, much of what follows is inferred from the prospective and retrospective studies above.
 We don’t know for sure, for example, whether reducing impact loading rates will lower your risk of a tibial stress fracture, but it’s a good place to start.

 The only study I’m aware of which has showed a true reduction in the incidence of tibial stress fractures comes from Lappe et al., who examined stress fractures in female Navy recruits.
-Providing vitamin supplements with 200% of the RDV of calcium and vitamin D reduced the incidence of stress fracture from 8.6% to 6.8%, a reduction of 21%.18 Although this study examines military recruits, not runners, there’s little drawback to adding calcium and vitamin D to your diet, so it’s a good starting point if you have a history of bone injuries.
+Providing vitamin supplements with 200% of the RDV of calcium and vitamin D reduced the incidence of stress fracture from 8.6% to 6.8%, a reduction of 21%.18 Although this study examines military recruits, not runners, there’s little short-term drawback to adding calcium and vitamin D to your diet, so it’s a good starting point if you have a history of bone injuries.